Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

-To ensure our experiments' validity and practical applicability, we rely on \textsc{Methods2Test} \cite{tufano2021unit}.
+To ensure our experiments' validity and practical applicability, we rely on \textsc{Methods2Test} by \citet{tufano2021unit}.
 It is the largest publicly available corpus of Java unit test cases and corresponding focal methods.
 This dataset contains 780,000 test cases sourced from 91,000 open-source repositories on GitHub.
 These real-world test cases represent the complexity and variability inherent in software development, making them an ideal choice for evaluating automated test generation methods.
 By leveraging \textsc{Methods2Test}, we can assess the performance of the various PEFT methods and models in generating high-quality unit tests that align with real-world coding practices and challenges.

 One of the advantages promised by various PEFT methods is the reduction in the amount of data needed for effective training.
 Thus, we opt to downsize the \textsc{Methods2Test} dataset to enhance efficiency without compromising the representativeness of the data.
-Specifically, we adopt a strategy wherein only one focal function is selected from each class in the dataset.
-By doing so, we maintain the essence and diversity of the original dataset while significantly reducing its size.
+Specifically, we adopt a strategy wherein only one focal function is selected at random from each class in the dataset.
+By doing so, we maintain the essence and diversity of the original dataset while significantly reduce its size.
 Further, the \textsc{Methods2Test} dataset is distributed in deconstructed components.
-Hence, we assemble it according to the structure seen in \Cref{lst:data-structure} and repackage it as \textsc{Methods2Test\textsubscript{small}}\footnote{Available at \url{https://huggingface.co/datasets/andstor/methods2test_small}}.
-The resulting dataset contains 7,44K training, 953 validation, and 1.02K testing tests.
+Hence, we assemble it according to the structure seen in \Cref{lst:data-structure} and package it as \textsc{Methods2Test\textsubscript{small}}.
+The resulting dataset contains 7440 training, 953 validation, and 1017 testing tests.
+We use this as the primary training dataset.